- Height: 23-27 inches

 Cane Corsos do very well in obedience trials.
 Their natural work ethic and high intelligence make him a wonderful prospect for this type of competition.
 Several police agencies have found this breed to be valuable partners.

 The Cane Corso should weigh between 90 and 110 pounds and stand between 23 and 27 inches tall at the withers.
+A truly imposing breed, the ideal specimen is fit and muscular despite its weight.

 Gentle and affectionate, the Cane Corso is a loyal and loving companion for his immediate family.
 He has been bred to be a brave and powerful protector and guardian for centuries.
 Cane Corsos will gladly lay down their lives to ensure the safety of their people and homes.
 With this being said, this breed is wary of strangers unless they have been properly socialized since puppyhood.